pelias-deprecated/dockerfiles/readme.md

 ## Getting Up and Running

+First you'll need to create (or edit) the provided `pelias.json` file at the root of the repository.
+This is where you will specify all the details of your desired Pelias instance, such as area of coverage and data sources.
+You can reference the individual data sections below for more details on configuration.

-The following command will build all the images and containers required:
+Once that's ready, the following command will build all the images and containers required:

 > NOTE: this command can take several hours depending on your network, hardware, and the size of the region of coverage selected in pelais.cofnig.